 By HEATHER HOLLINGSWORTH

-One couple was rescued in a helicopter after water from three breached levees swept across 40,000 acres (62.5 square miles), he said.
-Another nine breaches were confirmed in Nebraska and Iowa counties south of the Platte River, according to the U.S. Army Corps of Engineers.
+One couple was rescued in a helicopter after water from three breached levees swept across 40,000 acres, he said.
+Another nine breaches have been confirmed in Nebraska and Iowa counties south of the Platte River, according to the U.S. Army Corps of Engineers.

 "The levees are busted and we aren't even into the wet season when the rivers run high," Bullock said, noting that local farmers are only a month away from planting corn and soybeans.
 "The water isn't going to be gone, and the levees aren't going to be fixed this year."

 In nearby Atchison County, about 130 people were urged to leave their homes as water levels rose and strained levees, three of which had already been overtopped by water.
 Missouri State Highway Patrol crews were on standby to rescue anyone who insisted on staying despite the danger.

 "The next four to five days are going to be pretty rough," said Rhonda Wiley, Atchison County's emergency management and 911 director.

 The Missouri River has already crested upstream of Omaha, Nebraska, though hundreds of people remained out of their homes.

 In southwest Iowa, the Missouri River reached a level in Fremont County that was 2 feet (0.6 meter) above a record set in 2011.
 Evacuations have been ordered in the small towns of Bartlett and Thurman.